NCCSD FACULTY TRAINING

 • Talk with the professionals providing disability access and accommodations on your campus.
 Ask their opinion about ways to make a difference for students with disabilities.

 • If you're already working to make your campus more welcoming for students with disabilities, keep up your good work by taking care of yourself and not burning out.
-The Resources section has self-care and wellness books written by people with disabilities.
-If you are on the tenure track, remember to also add your disability-related work to the service section of your portfolio.
+If you are on the tenure track, remember to also add your disability-related work to the service section of your portfolio (including serving as a formal or informal advisor for students with disabilities).

 Next